YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

 *****************

 Mojito can examine the HTTP header User Agent and detect the following devices/browsers.
-The example templates would based on selectors defined for each context.
+The example templates would be based on selectors defined for each context.
 For our application, we’re only going to be creating templates for the iPhone, iPad, and Android devices in addition to ``index.hb.html``.